 The program is free, and allows owners to set their own prices.

-The site automatically generates your “neighborhood” using your location to set up an eight to 10 mile radius for you to start sharing and renting.
+The site automatically generates your “neighborhood” using your location to set up an eight mile radius for you to start sharing and renting.

 And before leaving, Harper made sure to show NewsFix a little dance she says some owners and renters like do.